mesos/kafka/README.md

 * rolling restarts (for things like configuration changes).

-* scaling up/down utilizing new re-balance decommission.
+* scaling the cluster up and down with automatic, programatic and manual options.

 * smart partition assignmnet via constraints visa vi roles, resources and attributes.

-* broker survivorbility with slave and/or task related maintenances (i.e. like restarting a server a broker is on